 external: true

-Then I clicked on ^X to exit and on Y to save.
+Then, I clicked on ^X to exit and on Y to save.
 Consequently, this will automatically pull the version of Keycloak I specified in the compose file.
 This way, we can access our Keycloak admin on http://localhost:8080/ .
 It is worth to be noted that 8080 is the port Keycloak is listening on.

 Project scenario and Use-Cases